sytan98/Backend-Instant-Messaging-System-Assignment/README.md

 ![plot](/architecture.png)

-The default interface of the RPC server was used and sendtime used is the unix timestamp when message is received on the HTTP server.
+The default interface of the RPC server was used and sendtime is set to the unix timestamp when message is received on the HTTP server.

 Unit testing for the rpc-server was done together with miniredis to mock the Redis DB.